Gene Im, MD Email Gene Im

 Dr. Gene Y Im is an Assistant Professor of Medicine in the Division of Liver Diseases at the Icahn School of Medicine at Mount Sinai.
 He earned his B.A. from the University of California, Berkeley, graduating with honors.
-He completed his Internal Medicine residency at Winthrop-University Hospital, the primary teaching affiliate for the SUNY Stony Brook School of Medicine.
-He continued at Winthrop to complete his fellowship training in Gastroenterology, followed by an advanced fellowship in Transplant Hepatology at the Mount Sinai Medical Center.
-He has given several oral presentations and presented posters of his research at international meetings such as AASLD, DDW, ACG and NYSGE.
+He completed his Internal Medicine residency and fellowship in Gastroenterology at Winthrop-University Hospital, the primary teaching affiliate for the SUNY Stony Brook School of Medicine.
+He then completed an advanced fellowship in Transplant Hepatology at the Mount Sinai Medical Center.
+He is currently the Associate Program Director of the Transplant Hepatology fellowship and RSS course director of the Division of Liver Diseases at Mount Sinai.

 Dr. Im is an UNOS-certified Liver Transplant physician and is board certified in Internal Medicine, Gastroenterology and Transplant Hepatology.
 He is also a member of the American Association for the Study of Liver Diseases.